awsdocs/amazon-ec2-user-guide/doc_source/ebs-accessing-snapshot.md

 }
 ```

 The following policy grants access to a specific snapshot in a specific AWS Region\.
-In the policy, replace *<SnapshotID>* with the ID of the snapshot, and *<Region>* with the region of the snapshot\.
+In the policy, replace *<SnapshotID>* with the ID of the snapshot, and *<Region>* with the Region of the snapshot\.

 ```
 {